2025–26 Atlantic 10 Conference men's basketball season

-The 2025–26 Atlantic 10 Conference men's basketball season will begin with practices in October 2025, followed by the start of the 2025–26 NCAA Division I men's basketball season in November.
-Conference play will start in December 2025 and conclude in March 2026.
-The 2026 Atlantic 10 men's basketball tournament will be held at the PPG Paints Arena in Pittsburgh, in March 2026.
-This will be the 50th season of Atlantic 10 Conference basketball.
-All 14 teams from regular season play will earn postseason bids to the 2026 A-10 men's basketball tournament.
+The 2025–26 Atlantic 10 Conference men's basketball season began with practices in October 2025, followed by the start of the 2025–26 NCAA Division I men's basketball season in November.
+Conference play started in December 2025 and concluded in March 2026.
+The 2026 Atlantic 10 men's basketball tournament was held at the PPG Paints Arena in Pittsburgh, in March 2026.
+This was the 50th season of Atlantic 10 Conference basketball.
+All 14 teams from regular season play earned postseason bids to the 2026 A-10 men's basketball tournament.

 Previous season

 The 2024–25 season began with non-conference play on November 4, 2024, and conference play on December 30, 2024.
 The regular season concluded on March 7, 2025.
 There, George Mason and VCU were the Atlantic 10 regular season co-champions.
 George Mason won the regular season for the first time since joining the conference, and their first conference regular season title since 2011.
 The 2025 Atlantic 10 men's basketball tournament was played from March 12, 2025, and finished on March 16, 2025.
 There, the top two seeds, George Mason and VCU, played each other for the tournament championship.
 VCU won the final, 68–63.

 For the second time in three years, the Atlantic 10 only received one bid to the NCAA tournament, where VCU was awarded the 11 seed.
 There, they played six-seed BYU and lost in the opening round.
 A record six Atlantic 10 teams received at-large bids into the 2025 National Invitation Tournament: Dayton, George Mason, Loyola Chicago, Saint Joseph's, Saint Louis, and St. Bonaventure.
 Loyola Chicago was the furthest advancing A-10 team, reaching the semifinals before losing to eventual NIT champions: Chattanooga.
 Finally, George Washington accepted a bid into the 2025 College Basketball Crown, where they lost in the first round to Boise State.

 VCU guard, Max Shulga, was named the Atlantic 10 Conference Player of the Year.
 George Mason's Jared Billups received Defense Player of the Year awards, while Mason's head coach Tony Skinn was named Coach of the Year.
 Shulga was the 57th pick in the 2025 NBA draft.

 Following the conclusion of the 2024–25 academic year, UMass left the Atlantic 10 for the Mid-American Conference.